Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Introduction

-Foreseen benefits of \ac{cITS} include improved road-safety; enhanced driving experience and greener driving using improved traffic management; and providing infotainment services, such as Internet access, chat, and multimedia streaming.
-Entertainment applications aside, the characterizing communication paradigm of all these applications is that sensors are used to measure real world conditions, which are then communicated over a ubiquitous network.
-This network is built up by equipping each vehicle with a wireless interface, and creating a dynamic ad-hoc network that can be accessed without further overhead.
-Vehicles use this network to send and receive information derived from their sensors and build a world model from received messages and local information, which they then analyze and act upon.
-The world model can be regarded as a knowledge base storing information about the real world.
-For example, one application called lane merging assistant, which increases safety by notifying the driver when a lane merge can be performed safely.
-This type of application relies on the exact positions of neighboring vehicles, exchanged over the network and stored in a world model.
+Cooperative Intelligent Transport Systems are networks designed to provide a variety of benefits~\cite{Uhlemann2018,CSUR-meta-survey}.
+These include improved road-safety, greener driving through improved traffic management, support for partially autonomous vehicles, and infotainment services such as traffic information services.
+The characterizing communication paradigm of all these applications is that sensors are used to measure real world conditions, which are then communicated over a ubiquitous network.
+This network is built up by equipping each vehicle with a wireless interface, creating a dynamic ad-hoc network that can be accessed without further overhead, which is commonly referred to as a \emph{vehicular ad-hoc network (VANET)}.
+The VANET can also include infrastructure components, referred to as \acf{RSU}, which are sparsely positioned along the road.
+The resulting network that includes sparse infrastructure is referred to as a \emph{vehicular network}.
+Vehicles use the VANET to send and receive information, building a \emph{world model} from received messages, which is used for the applications mentioned above.
+However, vehicles can also sense local information through a variety of sensors, especially with recent developments in partially autonomous driving.
+This information, communicated through vehicle-internal networks, is used for autonomous decision making by the vehicle, either in dedicated driving scenarios or with complete autonomy.
+These applications are often supported by additional infrastructure in the back-end through the Internet.
+These extensions of a vehicular network, where cooperation between autonomous vehicles and back-end is central, are collectively referred to as \acp{cITS}.